bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Is someone going to slip by?
 I can't say honestly that nothing's going to slip by.
 We're only human here.
-And when somebody makes a contribution and rust, I can just look at that I can go through it much more quickly, does have any unsafe, I can, I'm just not having to be as paranoid when I'm doing code review.
+And when somebody makes a contribution in Rust, I can just look at that I can go through it much more quickly, does have any unsafe, I can, I'm just not having to be as paranoid when I'm doing code review.
-And I'm sure you understand the same thing, you get if you especially if you accept Anonymous pull requests into the Wasabi wallet.
+And I'm sure you understand the same thing, you get if you especially if you accept anonymous pull requests into the Wasabi wallet.
 You got to look at that code.
-You're like well Is that somebody trying to do underhanded crap to try to fool me, and that's just like that's the worst thing ever
+You're like well Is that somebody trying to do underhanded crap to try to fool me, and that's just like that's the worst thing ever.

 Lucas Ontivero: 00:56:06

 Yep, we have no the problem with the memory because we're programming them in a managed language.
 We have a garbage collector.
 Anyway reviewing code carefully because we are, I mean people move a lot of money with Bitcoin wallet and a mistake could be very very very expensive in terms of reputation and well there's a company behind so probably it could be more than reputation.
 So yes, reviewing is a problem.
 I cannot imagine if I have to keep track of a collection of pointers.
 It could be really hard, yeah.